IrinaSTA/swiftcards/README.md

 Tests are all currently passing and test coverage is 91.2%.

 ## Linting
-Linting is built in to Xcode, once you have built the app
+Linting is built in to Xcode, once you have built the app click the `issue navigator` icon to see any linting errors, these shows as yellow warnings like this

+Please note that the app has been built using Swift version 4 due to device combatability issues.
+If you are running Xcode 10 you will get a linting error letting you know that you can upgrade.